Technical Matric / N1-N3

 What are the careers that TUT takes with Technical Matric

-TUT mainly considers careers in the Faculty of Engineering and the Built Environment.
+TUT mainly considers careers in the Faculty of Information and Communication Technology.
 In these careers, the following statement is taken from their prospectus.
-Visit the Faculty of Engineering and the Built Environment to find out more information on different career choices.
+Visit the Faculty of Information and Communication Technology to find out more information on different career choices.